Scaling Email Infrastructure: How We Handle 1M+ Emails Monthly

 refillRate = 40 / (24 * 60) // tokens per minute

-async consumeToken(mailboxId: string): Promise {
+async consumeToken(mailboxId: string): Promise<boolean> {

 const current = this.tokens.get(mailboxId) || maxTokens